labeneator/slate/source/index.html.md

 Unfortunately, this means that shell access is a bit clunky due to signature generation.

+## Notes

+All API calls will return:

+1. Timezone aware dates in iso8601 format.
+2. Unicode strings when the data is unicode.
+3. Transaction values in 2 decimal places.

+We expect the reverse to be true.
+For example, if you wish to query for transactions between two time instants, provide a timezone aware iso8601 timestamp.

 # Client initialisation

 > To initialise, use this code: